 Keep it Simple

 If you are feeling stress, there is a good chance your children are feeling stressed too.
 Now is not the time for stringent schedules full to the brim with new information.
 It is not the time to fill your child's learning plate with things they hate just for the sake of checking it off the learning list.
-Yes there are some topics or subjects that your kids will need to cover this year.
-Just pepper those things in throughout the year.
+Yes, there are some topics or subjects that your kids will need to cover this year.
+Just pepper those things in throughout the year in small bite sized chunks.

 There is no certain amount of time it takes to learn something.
 If your child can learn about plant anatomy from a 5 minute YouTube video instead of 2 hours of dry textbook coverage followed by worksheets and reports, all the better for both of you.
-There are weeks that we never get around to a math or science lesson.
+There are weeks that we never get around to a math or science lesson, that's ok, it still gets done over time.
 Now is a fantastic time to let your children dig deep into their interests.
 If they are occupied and learning, don't interrupt them, encourage them.

 Record Natural Learning Moments

-When the kiddo was in second grade we were homeschooling in crisis mode and chose to do all learning through games.
-We played the Exact Change and Even Steven's Odd board games every day and he played the Ni No Kuni video game for reading.
+When the kiddo was in second grade we were homeschooling in crisis mode, non-pandemic reasons, and chose to do all learning through games.
+We played the Exact Change and Even Steven's Odd board games every day and he played the Ni No Kuni video game for reading (it has a lot of text).
 We spent a lot of time outside.
 At the end of the year he scored above age level on every subject on his national norm test.
 Kids just learn.
 You would have to actively try to stop them from learning for them to not learn.

 Understand Your Expectations